-- Overtime Standards: Your NAM is fighting back against the Department of Labor's decision to arbitrarily amend the salary level that determines which employees qualify for overtime pay.
-The NAM sent detailed feedback to the DOL when the rule was first announced, warning that the new overtime standards would be problematic especially for small manufacturers. - > PFAS: The EPA's rules governing PFAS in municipal water systems sets impossibly low, unachievable standards that will create many complications for our industry.
-In June, the NAM Legal Center joined with the American Chemistry Council to file a petition in the D.C.
-Circuit challenging the EPA's final rule.
-We are preparing to file our opening brief in October, which will make clear that the EPA relied on a deeply flawed cost-benefit analysis and failed to follow the clear-cut statutory procedures required by the Safe Drinking Water Act, among other substantive and procedural deficiencies.
-We are asking the D.C.
-Circuit to vacate the rule in its entirety. - Plastics Treaty: NAM President and CEO Jay Timmons met with senior White House officials to discuss the change in policy direction for the UN Plastics Treaty negotiations, stressing that it is not possible to include production caps in the Treaty, as production caps would have a cascading set of unintended consequences that would undermine the administration's goals and would upend manufacturing supply chains across the board. - LNG Exports: Your NAM is leading efforts to reverse the Biden administration's decision to freeze export permits for new liquefied natural gas projects, taking our challenge directly to the highest levels of government.
-We also submitted detailed feedback to members of Congress ahead of the first congressional hearing on this unnecessary policy reversal, warning that the Department of Energy's pause in U.S. LNG exports and LNG infrastructure projects will make it more difficult for manufacturers in the U.S. to thrive and puts our allies at risk.
-We testified before the House Committee on Small Business that it risks both reducing American energy security and leaving our European allies out in the cold. - Toxic Substances Control Act: We've engaged with the EPA to temper its proposed procedural framework rule for conducting risk evaluations under the Toxic Substances Control Act and its proposed regulation of trichloroethylene, an essential input for refrigerants and battery separators for lithium batteries.
-We sent detailed feedback to the EPA warning that its proposed risk evaluations framework would create an unnecessary level of complexity and delay reviews, as well as create de facto bans on chemistries essential to both existing technologies and in developing new innovative materials, risking supply chain disruption and limiting consumer choice. - Popular Cybersecurity Rule: The NAM is warning the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency that its proposed cyber incident reporting requirements are overly broad and would prove unduly burdensome to manufacturers.
-CISA has proposed a rule under the Cyber Incident Reporting for Critical Infrastructure Act of 2022-scheduled to go into effect next year-that would require manufacturers in "critical infrastructure sectors" to report major cyber incidents to CISA within 72 hours and ransomware payments within just 24 hours.
+- Global Plastics Treaty: The NAM secured a critical partial victory in the UN Global Plastics Treaty negotiations, successfully opposing production caps that would have disrupted manufacturing supply chains worldwide.
+NAM President and CEO Jay Timmons led direct engagements with senior White House officials, including National Climate Advisor Ali Zaidi, to emphasize the devastating impact such caps would have on the industry.
+The NAM continues working toward a ratifiable treaty that addresses plastic pollution while supporting manufacturers and global supply chains. - Toxic Substances Control Act: We've engaged with the EPA to temper its proposed procedural framework rule for conducting risk evaluations under the Toxic Substances Control Act and its proposed regulation of trichloroethylene, an essential input for refrigerants and battery separators for lithium batteries.
+Similar to our detailed feedback to the EPA, we've pointed out to the Trump administration that the EPA's proposed risk evaluations framework would create an unnecessary level of complexity and delay reviews, as well as create de facto bans on chemistries essential to both existing technologies and in developing new innovative materials, risking supply chain disruption and limiting consumer choice. - Infrastructure Security Agency that its proposed cyber incident reporting requirements are overly broad and would prove unduly burdensome to manufacturers.
+CISA has proposed a rule under the Cyber Incident Reporting for Critical Infrastructure Act of 2022-scheduled to go into effect in 2025-that would require manufacturers in "critical infrastructure sectors" to report major cyber incidents to CISA within 72 hours and ransomware payments within just 24 hours.
 We warned the agency that this rule would affect unrelated manufacturers.
 We also urged the agency to reduce the number of agencies required to report, and to limit and narrow the volume and scope of reported information, to ensure that the information it receives is useful and actionable.